AI-READI/dev.aireadi.org/website/about/README.md

 ## ⚠️ Prerequisites

-This project uses `Yarn` as package manager.
+This project uses [`Yarn`](https://yarnpkg.com/) as package manager.

 ```sh
 npm install --global yarn
 ```

-If you already have a conda environment on your machine, you can install the dependencies with:
+If you already have a `Anaconda` environment on your machine, you can install the dependencies with:

 ```sh
 conda install -c conda-forge yarn nodejs